FaizanHassanSiddiqui/Deep-Learning/Lecture1/README.md

 In the notebook, we use this equation as **y = wx + b** to emphasize the context; **'w'** for **weights** and **'b'** for **bias**.
 Weights and Bias are collectively referred to as **parameters**.
 These are learnt by the model during training.

+Also, you should know a litte linear algebra (atleast matrix algebra), some statistics, and optimization theory and all that it takes to learn these subjects if you want to learn how artificial neural networks work in great depth.
+This is not covered here.

 ## To understand code: